30 Mar Augmented Reality. The Next Big Thing in Print and Print Marketing?

 - Is the technology cheap enough for marketers to have a go without haemorrhaging money from the marketing budget?
 In basic forms, Yes.

 - Are marketers eager to drive this sort of cross-media technology?
 Sure are.
-Cross-channel marketing is all the rage and print is a key component in this.
+Cross-channel marketing can deliver huge benefits and AR could be a is all the rage and print is a key component in this.

 - Will consumers want it?
 Some will lap it up quickly but much is dependent on useful content being available.
 Once it is, we can probably expect a gradual uptake of enhanced content.